 WEL330: Learn how to manage your career effectively to achieve your professional and leadership goals:

-Topics covered include: personal branding, elevator pitches, professional presentation, resume/cover letter writing, soft skills assessment and development, salary negotiation and financial literacy, mentoring/networking, interviewing skills.
-Students hold an informational interview with a woman leader of their choice and complete a one-on-one career coaching session with a trained coach.
+Topics covered include: personal branding, elevator pitches, professional presentation, resume/cover letter writing, soft skills assessment and development, salary negotiation and financial literacy, mentoring/networking, and interviewing skills.
+Students hold an informational interview with a leader of their choice and complete a one-on-one career coaching session with a trained coach.

 WEL440: Demonstrate your leadership skills by creating and implementing a successful social action project:

-Topics covered include: self-directed learning and action research, the stages of action project implementation, effective leadership for social change, leadership storytelling and social media action.
-Students research, plan, implement, and evaluate a social action research project of their own choosing.
+Topics covered include self-directed learning and action research, the stages of action project implementation, effective leadership for social change, leadership storytelling and social media action.
+Students research, plan, implement and evaluate a social action research project of their own choosing.